And my first blog entry goes to play dough!

 *Originally posted 12/12/18 on serenebeginnings.ca

-Muskoka based doula and Mother of 3 boys.
+Muskoka based doula and Mother of three.
 Here you can catch some of my wandering thoughts and knack for busting myths about birth, postpartum and raising environmentally conscious kids.